-The difference between a profitable cafe and one that closes in six months is the management team’s ability to incorporate efficient work procedures, expert analysis of sales and inventory, and consistent adherence to best practices.
-With that in mind, here are the most important things to know in order to manage a fast food restaurant successful.
+The difference between profitable fast food establishments and ones destined for closure is the management team’s ability to incorporate efficient work procedures, expert analysis of sales and inventory, and consistent adherence to best practices.
+With that in mind, here are the most important things to know in order in both managing a fast food restaurant successfully and running a fast food chain effectively.

 - Defining management levels